Local Breastfeeding Support

 A Certified Lactation Consultant can be found at your local WIC Office: located at 321 E. 4th Street, Joplin, Missouri.
 You can contact us at 417-623-1928.

 Contacting breastfeeding support professionals can increase your confidence in breastfeeding.
-Our Agency is a breastfeeding, friendly agency and is 1 of 6 in the state of Missouri to receive USDA's gold WIC Loving Support Award of Excellence for Exemplary Breastfeeding Support and Practices.
+Our Agency is a breastfeeding, friendly agency and has received USDA's gold WIC Loving Support Award of Excellence for Exemplary Breastfeeding Support and Practices.

 What is a Breastfeeding Peer Counselor?